SebastianOderland/PrimaryDomain/README.md

 ## Notes

 - E-Mail<br>
-E-mailaccounts does not seem to update after changing primary domain.
+E-mailaccounts does not seem to update after changing primary domain.<br>
 So it "seems" to be done.

 - DNS<br>